About Focus on Safety

 Enforcement: Once an intersection was identified as problematic, ie. numerous crashes, citations issued for red light running, etc., the Columbus Division of Police used traditional enforcement methods to address safety issues.
-Now, those problematic intersections have photo red light enforcement to aid in their enforcement efforts.
+Now, those problematic intersections have photo red light enforcement to aid in there enforcement efforts.

 In 2011, the Columbus Division of Police moved forward with adding two mobile speed vehicles to the photo enforcement program.
 Traffic officers have been actively engaged in reducing speeds in school zones and over the past seven years, have issued more than 39,000 speed citations in school zones alone.
 The mobile speed units have aided in reducing speeds and making drivers more aware of the speed limit.